Which is the best MIDI keyboard for FL Studio?

 - Price – The higher-range 49-key and 61-key Oxygen models are costlier than most due to the extra features.

-The Nektar Impact LX25+ is another 25-key, all-in-one MIDI keyboard controller but with a slightly cheaper price.
+The Nektar Impact LX25+ is another great example of a 25-key, all-in-one MIDI keyboard controller allowing you to be in full control of FL studio, but with a slightly cheaper price.

 What might attract FL Studio music producers to this device – on top of the affordable price tag – is the functional design, which features 8 knobs and 8 backlit drum pads complete with the pitch bend and modulation controls positioned beside the keys.

-Aside from that, the Nektar Impact LX25 allows foot pedal input in a compact, user-friendly design that measures 10 inches by 18 inches.
+Aside from that, the Nektar Impact LX25 allows you to hook up a foot pedal input in a compact, user-friendly design that measures 10 inches by 18 inches.

-- All The Features You Need To Get Going – Great for first-time producers, the Nektar Impact LX25 features 25 keys, 8 knobs and 8 backlit drums.
+- All The Features You Need To Get Going – Great for first-time producers, the Nektar Impact LX25 features 25 keys, 8 knobs and 8 backlit drums/pads which are suitably velocity-sensitive, they are set to 4 velocity curves and 3 are fixed.

 - Sustain Pedal Input – Plug in a footswitch or foot pedal for greater control over your notes.